PasseckerLab/Neurokraken-book/installation.md

 install the JDK from [Adoptium JDK download](https://adoptium.net/)
 - make sure to checkmark "set JAVA_HOME" variable during the install
+- If successful, entering `java --version` in a new console will confirm the java installation

 ```bash
 git clone https://github.com/PasseckerLab/neurokraken